Introduction

 - Close background apps and browser tabs.
 Video streaming and large downloads compete for bandwidth.

-- Restart your router: unplug, wait 30 seconds, and plug it back in.
+- Restart your router.
+Unplug, wait 30 seconds, and plug it back in.

 - Check Zoom’s server status at status.zoom.us before spending more time troubleshooting.

-Common causes in Nepal:
+Common Factor for Zoom issues in Nepal:

 - Mobile data switching mid-call (NTC to Ncell or vice versa) drops the Zoom Meeting session entirely.
 You should stay on one network during meetings